Our first focus area

-All of our work will aim to improve the financial resilience of individuals and communities.
-We will initially focus on addressing the problem of access to affordable credit by providing support and funding for the affordable credit market.
+Our work aims to improve the financial resilience of individuals and communities.
+Our initial focus is on addressing the problem of access to affordable credit by providing support and funding for the affordable credit market.

 As part of this work, we are also:

 - Understanding our target market and the economics of intervention

 - Exploring the possibility of employers providing low costs employee loans